Blackjack Master

-Blackjack Master is a 1981 video game published by Hayden Books.
+Blackjack Master is a video game published by Hayden Books for the TRS-80 in 1981.

 Gameplay

 Blackjack Master is a game in which the player has a bankroll of $100,000 USD for blackjack.

 Reception

 Richard McGrath reviewed the game for Computer Gaming World, and stated that "if you're a reasonably capable programmer and an avid blackjack player, then this program may be your guidebook on the road to riches."